mpcarolin/sv-e2e-research/notes/nightwatch.md

   * WebDriver
   * XPath (necessary for selectors by text, for example)
 * Good docs with global search
-* Supports all major web browsers, including safari
+* Supports all web browsers with web-driver support, including safari
 * Integrated support for Cucumber.js feature files and test runners
   * https://github.com/nightwatchjs/nightwatch/tree/main/examples/cucumber-js
 * Its API is a direct mapping to many Selenium APIs